Easingwold: History

 The market place was the site of an old toll booth.
 The base of the old market cross still exists next to Easingwold Town Hall, which was built as a public hall.
 It replaced an old row of 'shambles' where butchers sold their wares.
 The market place was also the site of a bullring used for baiting.
 Records show that markets have been held in the town since 1221, but were formalised under letters patent from Charles I.

+In the 18th century, two coaching inns served the town: the New Inn, and the Rose and Crown.

 Under the Poor Law Amendment Act 1834 a Poor law union was established in Easingwold in 1837.
 The town had a workhouse built in 1756 on Oulston Road.
-In 1934 the workhouse was converted into a hospital for the mentally handicapped and known as Claypenny Colony until 1952 and then as Claypenny Hospital until the majority of the site was sold and redeveloped as residential accommodation towards the end of the 20th century.
+In 1934, Easingwold Union Workhouse was converted into a hospital for the mentally handicapped and known as Claypenny Colony until 1952 and then as Claypenny Hospital until the majority of the site was sold and redeveloped as residential accommodation towards the end of the 20th century.

 In 1891 a privately owned branch line was opened from the town to the London-Edinburgh main line at Alne after many failed attempts to have the main line pass through or closer to the town.
 The line ran a passenger service until 1948 and a goods service until its final closure in 1957.
 The station was located in what is now Station Court.
 All that remains is the old station house following a fire in 1967 that resulted in its demolition.

 There are 51 Grade II listed buildings in Easingwold, including five mileposts and the telephone kiosk in Back Lane.
 The areas of Long Street; the Parish Church and Church Hill; Uppleby and the market place are all within the Easingwold Conservation Area.